An interpretable unsupervised representation learning for high precision measurement in particle physics

 The encoder consists of a stack of fully connected layers with intermediate dimensions of 256, 128, 64, and 32, each followed by batch normalization and SiLU activation functions.
 The final encoder layer projects the high-dimensional input into a two-dimensional latent space, representing the particle’s impact position and charge.
-The decoder mirrors the encoder architecture, employing symmetric hidden dimensions to reconstruct the input readout patterns from the latent representation.
+The decoder mirrors the encoder with hidden widths 32, 64, 128, and 256 in reverse order to reconstruct the input readout patterns from the latent representation.
 The use of batch normalization in all hidden layers stabilizes training and improves convergence in the presence of large dynamic ranges~\cite{Ioffe2015BatchNormalization}.

 { \textbf{HistoLoss}} Physically, a cluster is fully determined by the impact position and the particle charge.
 In principle, any linear or nonlinear combination of these two variables would allow the decoder to reconstruct the observed cluster.
 However, only a properly disentangled latent representation can be interpreted in physically meaningful terms.
 Therefore, a central objective of our approach is to achieve accurate control of the latent-space distribution.